+Obtained listing from Management and agreed selected employees' salaries and pay rates without exception.

 - 18. Randomly select one pay period during the fiscal period.
+For the 5 employees or officials selected under procedure #17 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).

+b) Observe whether supervisors approved the attendance and leave of the selected employees or officials.

+c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.

+Records covering accrued and used leave appear reasonable.

-For the 5 employees or officials selected under #17 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
-However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave.) - b) Observe that supervisors approved the attendance and leave of the selected employees or officials. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - d) Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - 19.
-Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity policy on termination payments.
-Agree the hours to the employee or officials' cumulate leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy. - 20.
-Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.
+d) Observe that the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.

+19. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity policy on termination payments.
+Agree the hours to the employee's or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.
-Findings: No evidence of employees documenting their daily attendance and leave.
-Additionally, no evidence of supervisors approving attendance and leave was observed.

-Management's Response: Management agrees with the finding and will correct going forward.
+20. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

+Management's representation was obtained covering these statements.